Common Injuries Treated in Sports Medicine

 Fractures

 Bone fractures occur as a result of accidents or falls.
-Often you can detect a fracture if you experience intense, sudden pain, swelling, tenderness and difficulty putting weight on the affected area.
+You can recognize a fracture by sudden pain, swelling, tenderness, and trouble putting weight on the injured area.
 Fractures are often treated with a cast or splint.
 In advanced cases, surgery to place pins or screws may be necessary to properly stabilize an injury.

 If you’re experiencing any of the above conditions or injuries, make an appointment with a sports medicine doctor at Campbell Clinic.